thesoul214/typescript-cheatsheet/README.md

     }
   }

-  const project = new Project('Super Project'); // The name won't be modified because the @overwritable decorator's argument is false. project.calcBudget(); // Prints: 1000 project.calcBudget = () => { // Throws error in console IF the @editable decorator's argument is false, cannot assign new property to this.
+  const project = new Project("Super Project"); // The name won"t be modified because the @overwritable decorator"s argument is false. project.calcBudget(); // Prints: 1000
+  project.calcBudget = () => { // Throws error in console IF the @editable decorator"s argument is false, cannot assign new property to this.
     console.log(2000);
   };
   project.calcBudget(); // Prints: 2000